 The only thing Garrus savored more than catching a perp committing a crime was watching him try to wriggle out of it afterwards.
 And Shepard was squirming like a first time thief in an interrogation room.
 All that was missing were the tears and promises never to do it again.
 "You are in deep, deep trouble, my friend," Garrus said.
-He didn't try to hide his enjoyment.
 "Why don't you just admit what you're doing here?"

 "I'm disappointed, Commander.
 You should know better than anyone that bribes don't work with me."